qcode-software/qcode-ui/docs/validation.md

 The position of messages in the DOM can be specified through use of `before` and `after` properties.
 If neither `before` or `after` are specified then the message will be appended to the `body` element.

-The styling of messages can be customised by overwriting the `classes` property and providing CSS.
+The styling of messages can be customised by overwriting the `classes` property and providing your own CSS files in the response to the client.

 ### Example
 ```javascript